nulib-ds/dsgn-106/intro.md

-# Welcome to DSGN 106!
+# Design Thinking and Communication

 Welcome to Northwestern University's Design Thinking and Communication OER website!
 Design Thinking and Communication (DTC) is a two-course sequence required of all first-year engineering students at Northwestern University.
 Housed across two schools: Weinberg College of Arts and Sciences and McCormick School of Engineering, the course employs 45+ faculty to partner-teach 70+ sections per year with 1,000+ student enrollments.
 Each section is taught by a design instructor and a communication instructor.